Chart Color Schemes

 Educational outcomes in Soldiers Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 22.2%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and opportunity for targeted educational initiatives.
+The area's university qualification rate is 22.2%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.9%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (27.4%).
+Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (27.4%).

 Frequently Asked Questions - Education